samrat-halder/image-classifier-deep-learning/README.md

 All those labels are visual estimation of the actual amount.

 # 2.2 Data organization
 Training set: 15000 images in total, all the classes are balanced(3000 images per class).
-Data available on kaggle Test set 3500 images in total
+Data available on kaggle.
+Test set 3500 images in total
 # 3. Models
 I implemented a modified LeNet and AlexNet with 85% and 91% accuracy on test data respectively